chevere/docs/reference/Chevere/Interfaces/Router/RoutedInterface.md

 ## Description

-Describes the component in charge of defining a resolved route.
+Describes the component in charge of defining a routed route.

 ## Methods